Nostradamus C5 Q86: The legacy of the North causes rejection of human cloning.

 eaux ſ) introduces the reason for rejecting any birth without

-be applicable in the future as man learns to clone beings from human DNA.
-The timing
+be applicable in the future as humankind learns to clone beings from DNA.

 of this verse is set in the text by the reference to